VIDEO: Florida mom lets snake bite baby to 'teach a lesson' | Tulsa's 24-Hour News, Weather and Traffic

-The mother said that she has “no regrets” after she let the snake intentionally bite the child several times, WFTS reports.
+The mother claims she has “no regrets” after she let the snake intentionally bite the child several times, WFTS reports.

 "It had bitten me and my son and didn't leave a mark, several times," she said to WFTS.
 "So, I thought it was a good opportunity to introduce her without actually getting hurt."